 Application and Deadline

-The online application for summer 2025 will be available December 15 and applications are due February 16, 2025 at 11:59 pm PST.
+The online application for summer 2025 is available now and applications are due February 16, 2025 at 11:59 pm PST.
 On your application list the faculty mentors and Potential Projects that interest you.
 See the list below.
 Also browse our listings of past REU projects:

 The application will ask you to provide the name, title and institution, and contact information for two professional references.
 Applicants are responsible for contacting their references and asking them to submit their recommendations at this link.
 Please ensure that your references submit their recommendations by 11:59 pm PST on February 16, 2025 to be included in your application.